Ten Tips to Bounce Back from Life's Challenges

 Being positive and grateful for what you have will always give you more things to be positive and grateful about.
 “Remember your thoughts can create how you view your world which in turn creates how you experience your world.
 Wouldn’t you want this experience to be positive?”

 Keep things in perspective.
 At the end of the day sh*t happens, some of it we cause ourselves and other times we are faced with something unexpected.
 Remember, be thankful for the learning, take time to heal yourself and move on.
 Don’t keep carrying the sh*t around – it’s just weighing you down.
 “Make peace with your past”.

 These 10 tips are based on the book ‘Finding Your Inner Resilience’ by Theodora Zourkas and Kate Zourkas.
-A practical and meaningful guide that helps you survive, grow, and glow through life’s challenges.
-To learn more visit www.findingyourinnerresilience.com
+A practical and heart-based guide to helping you survive, grow, and glow from life’s challenges.